Sustainable Business through Training for

-The critical role played by Veterinary Paraprofessionals in delivering essential animal health services for smallholder farmers (SHFs) demands up to date technical competences and the development of enabling business environments for the provision of quality services and supplies.
-In key geographies of Africa and Asia there is the need to improve Veterinary Paraprofessionals technical and business skills and to support the establishment of efficient and profitable livestock value chain with benefits to all stakeholders at national levels.
+The critical role played by Veterinary Paraprofessionals in delivering essential animal health services for smallholder farmers (SHFs) requires up-to-date technical competences and the development of enabling business environments for the provision of quality services and supplies.
+In key geographies of Africa there is the need to improve Veterinary Paraprofessionals technical and business skills and to support the establishment of efficient and profitable livestock value chain with benefits to all stakeholders at national levels.

-Our approach aims to reinforce veterinary service provision systems through improved capacity of Veterinary Paraprofessionals to deliver animal health services and addressing some of the historic challenges propagating Veterinary Paraprofessionals business instability and overreliance on public initiatives.
-This approach aims to deliver and evaluate a model for sustainable Veterinary Paraprofessionals in which competency acquisition is a gateway to recognition and increases access to new business opportunities in the “last mile” delivery of quality-assured animal health services.
-This will be accomplished by a competency-based training system, in line with OIE Guidelines, allied to a digital engagement strategy supporting recognition and business development in the animal health care services marketplace.
+Our approach aims to reinforce veterinary service provision systems through improved capacity of Veterinary Paraprofessionals to deliver animal health services, as well as address some of the historic challenges propagating Veterinary Paraprofessional business instability and overreliance on public initiatives.
+This approach aims to deliver and evaluate a model for sustainable Veterinary Paraprofessionals in which competency acquisition is a gateway to recognition and increases access to new business opportunities in the last mile delivery of animal health services.

 The key outcomes of this initiative include:

 Establishment of a national recognition system of trained and upskilled veterinary paraprofessionals and provision of tools to maintain the recognition by national statutory or other national bodies;

 Enhanced employment and business opportunities for trained veterinary paraprofessionals and access to distribution channels for quality veterinary vaccines and other veterinary medical products;

 Stronger community awareness, engagement and brand recognition by the private and public sectors of certified veterinary paraprofessionals in the provision of animal health services to SHFs.